studebacon/AttackBoxDev/README.md

 If successful, a connection should open between the client machine and the public server, which will allow the user to control the client machine.

+###OpenVPN Functionality

+Copy the ovpn config to the client system at the following location: /etc/openvpn/client.conf Enable the connection on boot by running the following commands as root: `systemctl enable openvpn@client.service && systemctl daemon-reload && service openvpn@client start`

 ### Client Setup Instructions

 When the machine gets to the client site the client will need to complete the following steps currently:

-* Remove AttackBox, wireless dongles, wireless dongle bases, power supply and USB extension cables from the box
+* Remove AttackBox, wireless dongles, wireless dongle bases, power supply, USB flash drive, and USB extension cables from the box

 * If RedTeam has been engaged for wireless testing: